ubsuny/QC_fullAdder/README.md

 # Implementing a full adder on a Quantum Computer and a phase shift measurement scheme

 ## Introduction
-This project includes the implementation of a Full Adder and Phase Shift Measurement Scheme on IBMs Quantum Computer using Qiskit.
+This project includes the implementation of a Full Adder and Phase Shift Measurement Scheme on IBM's Quantum Computer using Qiskit.

 The Full Adder uses the example of 1+1+1 = 3.